Creating a Randomized Emoji String in Python

 print ''.join(repeated)

-One reply on “Creating a Randomized Emoji String in Python”
+One response to “Creating a Randomized Emoji String in Python”